-\$10 CASH AWARD -"Best in Division" Other than Quilting Sponsored by Kansas Mobile Homes 3627 W. Main, Parsons, Kansas 67357
+\$10 CASH AWARD "Best in Division" Other than Quilting Sponsored by Kansas Mobile Homes 3627 W. Main, Parsons, Kansas 67357

-\$10 CASH AWARD -"Outstanding Ouilted Item" Sponsored by Altamont Itchin' for Stitchin' Guild 1252 15000 Road, Altamont, KS 67330
+\$10 CASH AWARD "Outstanding Quilted Item" Sponsored by Altamont Itchin' for Stitchin' Guild 1252 15000 Road, Altamont, KS 67330

-- All articles entered in this department must have been made by the person whose name is on the entry card. - Not more than one article may be entered in any classification by one person and no exhibit may be entered in two classifications. - Every article will be under the control of the superintendent and all possible care will be taken to prevent damage, but in no instance will Fair management be responsible for injury or loss that may occur. - First place articles from previous fairs may be exhibited but not for premiums. - All articles must be clean and finished.
-5
+- 1 All articles entered in this department must have been made by the person whose name is on the entry card. - 2 Not more than one article may be entered in any classification by one person and no exhibit may be entered in two classifications. - 3 Every article will be under the control of the superintendent and all possible care will be taken to prevent damage, but in no instance will Fair management be responsible for injury or loss that may occur. - 4 All articles must be made since previous fair. - 5 All articles must be clean and finished.